ericrogler/Green-Book/Chapters/Z002_The_Actual_Overview.md

 ## **Introduction**

-Imagine I only have 1 hour to get a new teacher up to speed, from 0-100 as fast as possible, WITHOUT giving them any additional materials to copy+paste and they’re in a situation where they start from… well, basically nothing.
+Imagine I need to get a new teacher, instructor, presenter, from 0-100 as fast as possible, WITHOUT giving them any additional materials to copy+paste and they’re in a situation where they start from… well, basically nothing.

 **That’s my problem here to solve and this writing is my solution.
 I take what seems complex and make it simpler to approach in an accessible way.**

-Think of this writing as the starting point, with the expectation that if you need to learn or expand on a topic, you’ll have an idea *which* topic to further learn about rather than be completely aimless.
+Think of this writing as the starting point.
+If you need to learn or expand on a topic, you’ll have an idea *which* topic to further learn about rather than be completely aimless.

 A teacher exists in many different forms.
 There’s the formal teacher many students are familiar with, but there’s also teachers in unexpected places.
 Perhaps you’ve shown someone how to ride a bicycle, operate a piece of software, or assist in interpreting a book passage.
 All those, and countless other examples, have you teaching.